Sumit-repo/ClassForge/README.md

-# School Management System
+# ClassForge

-This School Management System is a Java application built using Java Swing for the user interface, JDBC for database connectivity, and MySQL for data storage.
+This is a school management Java application built using Java Swing for the user interface, JDBC for database connectivity, and MySQL for data storage.
 It includes a verified login system to ensure secure access.

 ## Features